The Trusted Merchant

 To see a few more examples of The Trusted Merchant in popular films, check out:

 What other examples can you think of?
-Reply and tell me.
+Send me a message and tell me—I love hearing them.